KappaML/kappaml.com/src/pages/index.md

   heading: Why Online AutoML with KappaML?
   description: "Traditionally, machine learning model training is done in a batch
     setting.
-Individuals or teams of data scientists select the model and its hyper parameters.
+Individuals or teams of data scientists select the model and its hyperparameters.
 Over time, this process is repeated to ensure the model's accuracy.
 KappaML proposes a different approach: continuously training and tuning an AutoML model on a data stream."
 main: